You want smart political talk without the meltdowns?

 Can't complain.

-I'm just here to tell you I'm a little deeply disappointed in the Freeman caucus.
+I'm just here to tell you, I'm a little deeply disappointed in the Freeman caucus.

 He's a freaking retard.

-And at the end of the day, what he really needs to do is be voted out of office by somebody else who's a little bit more smart about how North Carolines actually see things.
+And at the end of the day, what he really needs to do is be voted out of office by somebody else who's a little bit more smart about how North Carolina actually see things.

 Tell me what was in this new bill.

-Me, what was in the new bill?
+What was in the new bill?

 Yeah.